-More information about assessing whether a debt instrument has experienced a significant increase in credit risk is contained in Financial Reporting Guide - Impairment of Financial Assets - 'general approach'.
+More information about assessing whether a debt instrument has experienced a significant increase in credit risk is contained in Financial Reporting and Accounting Guide - Expected credit loss impairment model - 'general approach'.

-The following pages of this Financial Reporting Guide outline some practical considerations to keep in mind when applying the 'general approach' to intercompany loans.
+The following pages of this Financial Reporting and Accounting Guide outline some practical considerations to keep in mind when applying the 'general approach' to intercompany loans.

-Consideration 1: Intercompany loans due within 12-months or less of reporting date pitcher.com.au 2
+1. Intercompany loans due within 12-months or less of reporting date